 The calculation for this can be complicated and the Capital Gains Tax liability could be reduced if the office is used by you for non-business use outside office hours.

 Claiming multiple rooms?

-One last thing that’s often forgotten – you may also claim back repairs on your property if they are directly related and necessary to your business.
+You may also claim back repairs on your property if they are directly related and necessary for your business.

 If you’re a sole trader, then the rules are different – you have two choices, you can choose to claim simplified expenses for the self-employed or you can work out your actual costs by calculating the proportion of personal and business use for your home, eg. the proportion of utility bill expenses incurred by your business.
 Gov.uk has a simplified expenses checker to help you decide which method is best for you.

 Simplified expenses for the self-employed mean you claim a flat rate for your allowable expenses based on the number of hours you work from home each month.
 You’ll need to work a minimum of 25 hours a month from home to qualify.
 If you use simplified expenses, then don’t forget you can also claim the business proportion of your telephone or internet expenses as these are not included in the flat rate allowance.